fortune-uwha/Learning-R/Basics/Introduction to R.md

 You can check the data type of a variable beforehand.
 You can do this with the `class()` function
 ### Vectors
 Vectors are one-dimension arrays that can hold numeric data, character data, or logical data.
 In other words, a vector is a simple tool to store data.
+In R, you create a vector with the combine function `c()`.
+You place the vector elements separated by a comma between the parentheses.